 An injury or surgery that damages veins can slow the flow of blood.
 This increases the risk of blood clots.
 General anesthetics can also widen the veins, making it more likely that blood pools and clots may form.

-While this risk may affect anyone having major surgery, the NHLBI suggest that people receiving knee and hip surgery, particularly, have a high risk of developing DVT.
+While this risk may affect anyone having major surgery, the NHLBI suggest that people receiving knee and hip surgery, particularly, have a

 A person may have an inherited disorder that makes blood clots more likely, such as Factor V Leiden thrombophilia.